 \item \textbf{Memory access optimization and enhanced parallelization}: In addition to improving cache efficiency in matrix operations and polynomial evaluation, we will optimize the coordination of thread-level parallelism via OpenMP with SIMD vectorization, including NUMA placement and scheduling.

-\item \textbf{Extension to application problems}: The scope of application will be expanded to include high-precision linear algebra problems (QR decomposition, eigenvalue problems, and iterative methods), special function evaluation, numerical integration, and optimization, and the effectiveness in practical settings (convergence behavior, total runtime, and energy efficiency) will be evaluated. \end{enumerate}
+\item \textbf{Extension to application problems}: The scope of the application will be expanded to include high-precision linear algebra problems (QR decomposition, eigenvalue problems, and iterative methods), special function evaluation, numerical integration, and optimization, and the effectiveness in practical settings (convergence behavior, total runtime, and energy efficiency) will be evaluated. \end{enumerate}

-Through these efforts, we aim to realize the accelerated multi-component high-precision arithmetic in a more general and portable form, establishing a high-precision numerical computing infrastructure applicable to a wide range of computational environments from mobile devices to supercomputers.
+Through these efforts, we aim to realize accelerated multicomponent high-precision arithmetic in a more general and portable form by establishing a high-precision numerical computing infrastructure applicable to a wide range of computational environments, ranging from mobile devices to supercomputers.